FormidableLabs/serverless-jetpack/README.md

 3. Separately `npm|yarn install` production `node_modules` into a dedicated dependencies build directory.
 Run the same glob logic and `exclude` + `include` matching over just the new `node_modules`.
 4. Then zip the files from the two separate matching operations.

+This _does_ have some other implications like:

+* If your `include|exclude` logic intends to glob in `devDependencies`, this won't work anymore.
+But, you're not really planning on deploying non-production dependencies are you? 😉

 ### Complexities

 #### Root `node_modules` directory